DaveBitter/minor-webdev_real-time-web/README.md

 ### Show user's latest post and all the used hashtags
 ![hashtags dashboard page](https://raw.githubusercontent.com/DaveBitter/minor-webdev_real-time-web/develop/screenshots/app_0_hero.jpg)

-The user can see the last images they posted to Instagram, inluding the hashtags per post.
+The user can see the last images they posted to Instagram, nicluding the hashtags per post.
 On a second column, the user can see a list of all the hashtag used in these posts together.

 ### Open stream with post with the hashtag a user selects through Socket.io
 ![post stream selected hashtag](https://raw.githubusercontent.com/DaveBitter/minor-webdev_real-time-web/develop/screenshots/app_1_hero.jpg)